Radix-Live/radix-java-common/babylon-core-client/docs/StatusApi.md

 Get Scenarios&#39; results.

-Get results of test-oriented \&quot;Genesis Scenarios\&quot; executed on this Network.
+Get results of test \&quot;Scenarios\&quot; executed on this Network.
+Note: these Scenarios are meant to only be executed on test Networks; on a production Node, the response is expected to be empty.

 ### Example